Chesterkxng/alx-low_level_programming/0x01-variables_if_else_while/README.md

 : This programm will print the alphabet in lowercase 3-print-alphabets
-: This program will print the alphabet in lowercase, then in UPPERCASE
+: This program will print the alphabet in lowercase, then in UPPERCASE 4-print-alphabt
+: This program will print the alphabet in lowercase, execept 2 charaters